stefanos87/container-kubernetes-tutorials/5-k8_basics/README.md

 ![](https://github.com/robipozzi/container-kubernetes-tutorials/blob/master/5-k8_basics/images/ocp-console.png)

-2. Click *Application* link in the menu on the left and have a look at *Deployment* and *Services* links
+2. Click *Applications* link in the menu on the left and have a look at *Deployments* and *Services* links

 ![](https://github.com/robipozzi/container-kubernetes-tutorials/blob/master/5-k8_basics/images/ocp-application.png)